 The mode is not a difficult thing to calculate.
 If you encounter this sort of question, inspect the set, watch for tricks (like values out of order), pick the appropriate answer choice, and move on.
-If you are having trouble figuring out the mode, rewrite the elements in increasing order and the mode (or modes) will become apparent.
+If you are having trouble figuring out the mode, rewrite the elements in increasing order, just as you would do to find the median, and the mode (or modes) will become apparent.